 – Gravel and reed pre-filter.

-– Swales for slowing, spreading and sinking the water.
+– Contour trenches for slowing, spreading and sinking the water.
 To be planted with fruit trees (Also called swales, video introduction here).

-– Shallow well on the downhill of the swales.
-It would only be used minimally and to test how quick the water table recovers after installing the swales.
+– Shallow well on the downhill side of the swales.
+It will only be used minimally and to test how quick the water table recovers after installing the swales.

 – Different ways of managing the overflow from the swales.
 Level sill spillway, sluice-gate, overflow pipes to direct the water, etc.